algorand/go-algorand/cmd/pingpong/README.md

 # PingPong usage

 In order to run PingPong locally, an Algorand network must be available.
-It's sufficient to set it up using `goal network create -r {data directory} -r {network template json file}`.
+It's sufficient to set it up using `goal network create -r {data directory} -t {network template json file}`.
 The `-r` tells `goal` where to set up a directory for the local network data and `-t` describes the network to be created.